A dynamic optimal reinsurance strategy with capital injections in the Cramer-Lundberg model: Problem formulation

 We notice in Figure ~\ref{OVF} that the optimal value function increases with increasing capital and that there is a corner point when $x=0$, (see Figure ~\ref{OVF(OV)}).
 This explains that the value function is not differentiable at $x=0$.

-Figure ~\ref{OVFRS} illustrates both the optimal value function and the optimal reinsurance strategy $\alpha^{*}$.
+Figure~\ref{OVFRS} illustrates both the optimal value function and the optimal reinsurance strategy $\alpha^{*}$.
 It is divided into three regions: capital injection, reinsurance, and dividends.
-The blue line represents the optimal value function, the red line represents the optimal reinsurance strategy $\alpha^{*}$, which begins from $\underline{\alpha}>0$, increases linearly in the reinsurance regions until the reserve reaches a critical threshold $b=u$.
+The blue line represents the optimal value function, the red line represents the optimal reinsurance strategy $\alpha^{*}$, which begins from $\underline{\alpha}>0$, increases linearly in the reinsurance regions until the reserve reaches a critical threshold $b^*=0.8$.

-Figure ~\ref{SPWR} shows the effect of the reinsurance process on the insurance company's surplus process, as we note that the slope and the size of claims when there is no reinsurance $\alpha=1$, are greater than in with fixed reinsurance $\alpha=\alpha(X_{t}^{t,x,\alpha,\pi})=\alpha(x)$.
+Figure~\ref{SPWR} shows the effect of the reinsurance process on the insurance company's surplus process, as we note that the slope and the size of claims when there is no reinsurance $\alpha=1$, are greater than the case where the reinsurance is given by $\alpha^*(X_{.}^{t,x,\alpha,\pi})$.